Skip to Content

 The work allowance levels were reduced substantially or abolished in April 2016.
 Before that date every claimant had a work allowance, since then only those with a disability or a child get a work allowance and the rate is based on whether someone's Universal Credit includes amounts for housing costs or not.

-The table below shows the different rates of monthly work allowance.
+The table below shows the different rates of monthly work allowance for 2024/25.

-Higher work allowance (for those who DO NOT get help with housing costs) Between April 2023 and March 2024 (per month)
+Higher work allowance (for those who DO NOT get help with housing costs) Per month

 Claimant - is not responsible for a child or qualifying young person £0

-Lower work allowance (for those who DO get help with housing costs) Between April 2023 and March 2024 (per month)
+Lower work allowance (for those who DO get help with housing costs) Per month

 Claimant - is not responsible for a child or qualifying young person £0